mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Modding-FAQ.md

 ### Error CS0246: The type or namespace name 'Player' (or Item, Projectile, etc) could not be found (are you missing a using directive or an assembly reference?)

 This is because the computer doesn't know what the Player class is.
 You need to tell the computer where Player is found.
 Do this by adding "using Terraria;" to the top of the file so the computer knows how to find the Player class.
+(Another common one is Vector2, which needs "using Microsoft.Xna.Framework;")

 ### Error CS0103: The name 'ItemID' (or ProjectileID, NPCId, etc) does not exist in the current context